Jesus of Nazareth! His life is so significant, it divides our entire record of human history into two eras; before and after Christ.

 To those who feel they can no longer accept the things they were taught, and perhaps once believed, may I share the reasons why I am still a Christian?
 (Why!)

 Rationalists question the reality of supernatural events.
 They can relate to the story of Doubting Thomas, who refused to accept the reports of Jesus’ resurrection without evidence for himself.
-Their challenge is to find a credible explanation for the change in Thomas, that caused him to invest the last years of his life taking the message of Jesus to India, and to account for the millions of “Thomas Christians” today who worship in Mar Thoma churches in Kerala State in India, and in cities around the world.
+Their challenge is to find a credible explanation for the change in Thomas, that caused him to invest the last years of his life taking the message of Jesus to India.
+They must account for the millions of “Thomas Christians” today who worship in Mar Thoma churches in Kerala State in India, and in cities around the world.
 (Faith, reason and evidence.)

 Seekers of enlightenment can investigate this bold announcement of Jesus; “I am the Light of the World.
 Whoever follows me will never walk in darkness, but will have the light of life.”
 (John 8:12)